-SRDS: What unique historical objects and/or documents inspired the story?
+SRDS: What unique historical objects, places and/or documents inspired the story?

-SRDS: Is there an art history lesson you’ve tried to highlight within the novel?
+SRDS: Is there an art history message you’ve tried to highlight within the novel?

 SRDS: What fascinating information did you uncover while researching but were unable to incorporate into the book, but can share here?

 FA: Oh, so much.
 There is the story of the “Seven Rembrandts” and the one about “Coco Chanel and who?
 Rasputin?”

 It is amazing how things “happen.”
 As a side event to the Russian Revolution, a deciding one in some people’s minds, was the murder of the mystic Gregori Rasputin by, it was popularly assumed, Prince Felix Yusupov.
 In my historical novel The Lady with an Ostrich-Feather Fan, this short side-story actually took place after that famous murder.
 But my story here is not about Prince Felix Yusupov or even Rasputin, both of whom figure largely in my book.
 This is about a happening that resulted from the Yusupov/Rasputin affair—an “unintended consequence” as they say.
 In researching and writing, many side stories surface, some new and some known.
 This is a truthful and fun one.